cqse/teamscale-profiler-dotnet/documentation/userguide.md

 Currently, only matching against the profiled process path is supported via the `process` key.
 Its value is a C++ ECMAScript-compatible regular expression that must match the entire path of the profiled process.
 If no `process` property is given for a section, the section applies to all processes.
+Please note that these regular expressions require special care when trying to use backlashes since these are used as an escape character by YAML under certain circumstances.

 The options under the `profiler` key are the same ones from the environment, except the `COR_PROFILER_` prefix must be omitted.
 Casing is irrelevant for these options.
 Additionally, you can use the `enabled` option to turn the profiler on or off.